Benedictus Polonus

 Editorial Principles

-• Retain medieval orthography (Thartarorum, at for ac)
+• Medieval orthography retained (e.g., Thartarorum, at for ac)

 Anastasius Van den Wyngaert (ed.), Sinica Franciscana, Vol. I (Florence: Collegium S. Bonaventurae, 1929), pp. 135–143